Retail Fraud Lawyer – Michigan

 If you are arrested or ticketed for stealing or shoplifting from a store then it is likely you will be charged with retail fraud.

-Just because you don’t think it’s a big deal doesn’t mean the prosecutor doesn’t.
-Regardless if you are accused of stealing two Godiva Chocolate bars worth less than $8.00 (I actually had a case where Westland Prosecuted that from Kohl’s) or accused of stealing a $100 pair of earrings from Meijer (not sure who would want earrings from there but whatever, also had that case too) you will be treated the same way by the prosecution and the judge.
+Just because you don’t think it’s a big deal doesn’t mean the police and the prosecutor don’t.
+Regardless if you are accused of stealing two Godiva Chocolate bars worth less than $8.00 (I actually had a case where Westland Prosecuted that very theft from Kohl’s) or accused of stealing a $1000 purse from Nordstrom, you will be treated the same way by the prosecution and the judge.

 For more information about retail fraud in Michigan or other theft crimes click here.